Sahra-Bile/CRUB-Restaurant-/README.md

-# Getting Started with Create React App
+## CRUB.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A school project at Medieinstitutet working with React and a custom API.

+This project was created by Tove Boson, Sahra Bile and Henrietta Jeansson in March 2023 and has been continously uploaded to github.
+Where we suppose you found it.

+## clone this repository

+If you wish to download this piece of React magic, clone this repository from github.

-## Available Scripts
+## npm i

+We have some special packages installed which you will need to install on your own computer to run our project.
+Just enter "npm i" in your termial while standing in this folder and you will get all our customs from package.json.

-In the project directory, you can run:
+After that, in the project directory, you can run:

 ### `npm start`